Olympic National Park Photography Workshop

 Olympic Suites Inn, 800 Olympic Drive, Forks, WA.
 800-262-3433

-Generally, participants can expect to be at a shooting location for the start of civil twilight and we'll stay in the field well into the morning.
+Generally, participants can expect to be at a shooting location for the start of civil twilight and we'll stay in the field into the morning.
 We will provide breakfast bars, snacks and water for the early mornings.
 We will have a meal after the morning shoot.
 Nights are very short, so during midday, participants will have time for napping, downloading...
 Also, during some, midday breaks there will be time to answer post processing questions.
 We have an early dinner in a restaurant scheduled for each evening, afterwards we'll travel to our evening location and photograph through sunset.
+On one evening after sunset we will stay at the beach and photograph the Milky Way.
+The following morning we will not go as a group to a sunrise location.

 Formal workshop ends after shooting Friday evening.

-Consider staying in Port Angeles or Sequim after the workshop and photograph the lavender farm fields.
+Consider arriving in Port Angeles a day early and photograph the lavender farm fields.
 They usually peak in mid July.

 This workshop does involve trail hiking (some with a couple hundred feet elevation change) to arrive at certain shooting locations, while other shooting locations will be a short walk from the parking lot.
 The trail hiking may deemed vigorous activity or medium activity based upon your condition.
 Trail hiking surfaces and those beyond the parking lot are generally uneven, hiking boots are recommended.
 Our longer trails range between 1 and 2 miles each way.
 We will be trail hiking on most days, sometimes twice a day.
 One doesn't have to be in tip-top shape, but a participant's enjoyment will be enhanced by good health and preparation.